Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

 \subsection{Acknowledgment}

-The author is thankful to Amin Shokrollahi for introducing him to the group testing problem and his comments on an earlier draft of this paper, and to Venkatesan Guruswami for several illuminating discussions that led to considerable improvement of the results presented in this work.
+The author is thankful to Amin Shokrollahi for introducing him to the group testing problem and his comments on an earlier draft of this paper.
+He also thanks Venkatesan Guruswami for several illuminating discussions that led to considerable improvement of the results presented in this work, and Chris Umans for his feedback on earlier drafts that improved the presentation.